sandeep40/googleMap/README.md

    - Input Parameters of GtCalendar Widget
       - firstDate - DateTime - Sets the min date range of the calendar.
       - lastDate - DateTime - Sets the max date range of the calendar.
-      - focusedDay - DateTime -
+      - focusedDay - DateTime - Focused of selected day.
-      - selectedDay - DateTime - .
+      - selectedDay - DateTime - Select the particular day of the calendar .
       - rangeStartDay - DateTime - To set range of start day of the calendar.
       - rangeEndDay - DateTime - To set range of end day of the calendar.
-      - calendarFormat - CalenderFormate - Specifies TableCalendar's current format.
+      - calendarFormat - CalenderFormate - Sets calendarFormat.
       - rangeSelectionMode - RangeSelectionMode - Current mode of range selection.
       - eventLoader - Function(DateTime) List<dynamic> - To call eventLoader Function.
       - calenderStyle - CalenderStyle - To set calenderStyle.